-More companies will start using organizational and time-management tools, as well as online communication platforms.
+More companies will start using organizational and time-management tools and online communication platforms.
 This will keep productivity rates high and employees happy.
-It will also help remote workers engage in a rather broad range of remote activities, such as webinars or various training programs.
+It will also help remote workers engage in various remote activities, such as webinars or various training programs.

 7. Privacy Might Suffer

 Since there’s a downside to everything, we’ll see a decrease in privacy among remote employees.
-However, this can be fixed with the appearance of new safety programs and regulations that’ll keep data secured and untouchable.
-Therefore, we’ll definitely see an increase in cybersecurity technologies available for the wide public.
+However, this can be fixed with new safety programs and regulations that keep data secured and untouchable.
+Therefore, we’ll see more cybersecurity technologies available to the broad public.

-The year 2021 brings about many important changes.
-The virtual workspace will be the new trend, along with increased access to online meetings, webinars, etc. We will see a more widely distributed workforce that’ll keep diversity on point, while online services will be used at a higher rate.
+The year 2021 brings about many significant changes.
+The virtual workspace will be the new trend, along with increased access to online meetings, webinars, etc. We will see a more widely distributed workforce that’ll keep diversity on point while online services will be used at a higher rate.
 Privacy might suffer, but that’s not necessarily the case as long as more cybersecurity programs will be developed.